Donttestturing/Donttestturing.github.io/index.md

 ## Hobbies and Interests
 I am a big fan of all sports (Soccer, Hockey, Basketball, etc.) as well as reading novels and analyzing movies.
 I also a fan of poetry.
 I find the powerful poignancy of short sharp words very pleasing to my aesthetic sensibility.
 A great resource for poetry is the [Poetry Foundation](https://www.poetryfoundation.org/)

- I think science can be quite magical at times, and I think many things people consider magically can be explained with science.
+ I think science can be quite magical at times, and I think many things people consider magical can be explained with science.
 With that in mind, here is a powerful quote by W.B.
 Yeats, a poet:

  >The world is full of magic things, patiently waiting for our senses to grow sharper

 ## Task List

+- [x] Get a summer internship
 - [ ] Get another summer internship
 - [ ] Graduate from College
 - [ ] Apply to Graduate Schools